Household Health Hazards

 If you rent your home and are concerned about asbestos, start by notifying your landlord in writing.
 If your landlord does not respond, you can reach out to the Landlord and Tenant Board for information about your rights under the Residential Tenancies Act.
 It is important to know and understand your rights as a tenant.

-You can also contact your local Property Standards department for assistance.
+You can also contact your local municipality for assistance.
 Remember, it is not safe to try to fix or remove anything that might have asbestos yourself.
 Always ask your landlord to get professional help.
 If you are still worried, you can talk to a local group that helps renters or ask a lawyer for advice.

 Resources for Homeowners